Farouk of Egypt: American perceptions of Farouk and Nahas

 From Deauville, Farouk went to Biarritz, where he stayed at the Hotel du Palais and resumed his friendship with the Duke of Windsor as the former King Edward VIII was now known.
 Farouk then crossed over to San Sebastian in Spain to attend a film festival with four "of his ladies of the moment" as the British ambassador to Spain called them.
 Farouk's next stop was Cannes, where he engaged on the night of 22 September in a $80,000 game of chemin de fer at the Palm Beach Casino with the Nawab of Palanpur, the Italian industrialist Gianni Agnelli, the Hollywood mogul Jack L. Warner and the British industrialist Myers "Lucky Mickie" Hyman.
 Hyman won the game and then promptly died of a heart-attack, leading to newspaper headlines such as "Lucky Mickie Beats Farouk-and Dies!"
 Finally, Farouk ended his bachelor party in San Remo in Italy where he purchased a number of Roman antiques at an auction to add to his collection and afterwards arrived in Alexandria in October 1950.
-Upon his return, Farouk received an anonymous public letter from the "opposition" which warned "a revolt is near; that would not only destroy those who are unjust but would leave the country in a state of financial, moral and political bankruptcy".
-The letter warned: Circumstances have placed in the palace certain officials who do not deserve that honor.
-These ill-advised and mishandle matters.
-Some of them have even come under suspicion that they are implicated in the arms scandal effecting our valiant army.
-The belief prevails that justice will be incapable of touching these officials, just as the belief has prevailed ... that Parliamentary government has become mere ink on paper.
-The world press describes us as a public that bears injustice slightly and says we do not know that we are being maltreated and driven like animals.
-God knows that our breasts are boiling with anger, and that only a little hope restrains us ...
-The country remembers the happy days when Your Majesty was the honest good shepherd.
-All the hopes of the country were concentrated on Your Majesty.
-No occasion passed when the country did not demonstrate its loyalty and sincerity to Your Majesty.